A General Hidden State Random Walk Model for Animal Movement: Numerical Details

 \subsection{A Note on the Initial Distribution $(\pi_0)_k,k=1,\ldots,K$}

-Calculation of either the observed or complete data likelihoods involve the initial distribution of the Markov chain, $(\pi_0)_k$, $k=1,\ldots,K$.
+Calculation of either the observed or complete data likelihood involves the initial distribution of the Markov chain, $(\pi_0)_k$, $k=1,\ldots,K$.
 We have decided to fit the model twice.
 For the first fit we use $(\pi_0)_k=1/K$, $k=1,\ldots,K$, the uniform distribution over the $K$ states.
 Then we fit the model again, but this time with $(\pi_0)_k=\hat{\nu}_k$, the stationary distribution of the chain computed from the first model fit.